 A lame post, no matter how much you spend on boosting it for better visibility, will not generate likes, shares, and comments if it is not engaging enough.
 You only boost or sponsor a post for it to be seen by more people.
 This does not mean that the people who will come across the post will get interested and engaged.
 Since most people are using Facebook on their mobile devices, imagine how easy it is to just swipe up and ignore posts that they do not find valuable.

-As for my team, we include as much element (of an engaging post) as possible when writing our Facebook posts.
+As for my team, we include as many elements (of an engaging post) as possible when writing our Facebook posts.
 You can also encourage your VA to create samples, and mix and match elements to find out what works better than others (all suggestions definitely work one way or another).

 Systemise the process